 Loyola Law School gives Loyola students the invaluable opportunity to experience public interest work, while providing public interest employers with law students assistance which they otherwise would not be able to afford.
 Every summer, the Summer Public Interest Employment Program (SPIEP) supports 70 students (60 in public interest, 10 in government positions) working at local nonprofit and government agencies.
-In 2014, the Law School approved funding for more than 90 Loyola students.
+In 2014-2016, the Law School approved funding for additional students and granted funding for more than 90 Loyola students.

-Every year, the Office of Financial Aid establishes the maximum amount a student can earn each summer on a work-study contract.
-For summer 2014, the maximum amount awarded to students was $3,500.
+Every year, the Student Financial Services Office establishes the maximum amount a student can earn each summer on a work-study contract.
+For summer 2020, the maximum amount awarded to students was $3,500.
 The maximum may be lower for students enrolled in summer school and/or not working full time.

 - SPIEP Funding involves federal work-study funding and is not a grant.

 - Work through a nonprofit or government agency qualifies for SPIEP.
-Note: Employment through a judicial agency does not qualify for funding.
+Note: Employment through a judicial, entertainment, or international agency does not qualify for funding.

 - The receipt of work-study funding during the summer may affect your financial aid allocation for the next academic year.
 Please consult with financial aid personnel before you submit your completed application to determine the actual impact, if any, of summer work-study funding on your personal situation.